danielsomerfield/function-first-composition-example-typescript/README.md

 ## Running the unit tests

-    npm test:unit
+    npm run test:unit

 ## Running the integration tests

-    npm test:integration
+    npm run test:integration

 ## Running the application

     docker-compose up -d
     npm start

-  You should then be able to access the service endpoint at `http://localhost:3000/restaurants/recommended`
+  You should then be able to access the service endpoint at `http://localhost:3000/vancouverbc/restaurants/recommended`

 # Points of interest